diegoqueres/postman-integration-tests/README.md

 3. The script will execute the integrated tests and provide feedback on the results.

 Feel free to reach out if you encounter any issues or have questions about the test setup.

-Happy testing!
+**Happy testing!** :grinning: